 A. Christians are only judged in Christ

-2 Corinthians 5:9-10, Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.
-For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.
+Now, having said that, there is a time of judgement for believers, called the Judgment Seat of Christ.
+Where does that come from?
+It comes right from Paul, in 2 Corinthians 5.
+"Therefore," Paul writes, "we also have, as our ambition, whether at home or absent," meaning, whether we're in this body or not, "to be pleasing."
+Our ambition is to be pleasing to Him, "for we must all appear before the Judgment Seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad."

 B. A great white throne judgment